wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

 provides the credentials for Service Bus to authenticate access to an application.

-### Set up the namespace using the Azure portal
+### Set up the namespace using the Azure Management Portal

-1. Log on to the [Azure portal][].
+1. Log on to the [Azure Management Portal][].

-2. In the left navigation pane of the Azure portal, click **Service Bus**.
+2. In the left navigation pane of the Azure Management Portal, click **Service Bus**.

-3. In the lower pane of the Azure portal, click **Create**.
+3. In the lower pane of the Azure Management Portal, click **Create**.

     ![][6]